DataReportRe/FPCC/README.md

 # Detecting Floating-Point Errors via Chain Conditions

+## Introduction

+FPCC is a tool to support detecting significant floating-point errors in numerical functions.
+Floating point is notorious for the rounding errors, which could propagate and accumulate to unacceptable results.
+Detecting inputs that can trigger large floating-point errors is crucial for improving the reliability of numerical programs.
+Existing error-inducing input generation approaches either heavily depend on the expensive shadow executions with high precision computations or suffer from false positives.
+This paper introduces chain conditions to capture the propagation and accumulation of floating-point errors and utilize them to guide the search for error-inducing inputs.
+We conduction experiments on 88 GSL functions and 21 multiple-inputs numerical programs from FPGen's Benchmarks (https://github.com/ucd-plse/FPGen).
+The experimental results demonstrate the effectiveness and efficiency of FPCC:

+ - FPCC achieves 100\% accuracy in detecting significant errors for the reported rank-1 inputs, while 72.69\% rank-1 inputs of the state-of-the-art tool ATOMU can trigger significant errors.
+Overall, 99.64\% (1049/1053) of the inputs reported by FPCC can trigger significant errors, whereas only 19.45\% (141/723) of the inputs reported by ATOMU can trigger significant errors;

+ - FPCC exhibits a 2.17x speedup over ATOMU in detecting significant errors;

+ - FPCC also excels in supporting multiple inputs functions, outperforming FPGen (https://github.com/ucd-plse/FPGen).

+## Hardware Dependencies

+We conduct experiments on a desktop running Ubuntu 18.04 LTS with an Intel Core i9-13900 @5.20 GHz CPU and 32GB RAM.

 ## Setup

 Install the [docker](https://www.docker.com/).
 Here are some guides for install [docker for Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/) and [docker for MacOS](https://docs.docker.com/docker-for-mac/install/)